Barcelona transfer news: When will Ousmane Dembele start taking care of himself? | Goal.com

 However, after the Bilbao incident, Barca are so disillusioned with Dembele that they even considered using him as a makeweight in the deal to bring Neymar back to Camp Nou.

-With a Catalan delegation having arrived in Paris on Tuesday for further talks with PSG, that offer is likely to be discussed again – but the Ligue 1 side are more interested in right-back Nelson Semedo, while Barca would now favour a cash-only transfer.
+With a Catalan delegation having arrived in Paris on Tuesday for further talks with PSG, that idea is likely to have been discussed again – but the Ligue 1 side are more interested in right-back Nelson Semedo, while Barca would now favour a cash-only transfer.

 Of course, a move to the Parc des Princes would have made sense, given Thomas Tuchel would certainly have welcomed a reunion with Dembele, a player he spent one season coaching at Dortmund.